Runner misses home plate & Brewers use loophole to review it, a breakdown

 and they get there and then they say hey

-tony yeah no rule
+Tony yeah no rule

 says that's illegal uh that's totally